rphii/TimersInterpreter/README.md

 # Timers
 Timers is an esoteric programming language.

+## Installation
+The easiest way to install this is by running `make`.
+Pro-tip, to speed up compilation: You can specify the number of threads via `make -j4`, where in this case you would specify that you have 4 threads.

+### Compile flags
+- `-DCOLORPRINT_DISABLE` add this to the `CFLAGS` in the Makefile to disable any form of colored or formatted (bold / colored) output of text.

 ## Story
 Original concept was created back in 2021 by me (rphii).